 Part quiz show, part race through a supermarket.
 The oddest thing is that when it failed on one network (ABC), it was picked up for another five seasons with Lifetime, and then a final three with PAX.

-Because who doesn't love watching grown men and women sprint through an abandoned grocery store filling their carts with pricey foodstuffs?Agree or disagree?
+Because who doesn't love watching grown men and women sprint through an abandoned grocery store filling their carts with pricey foodstuffs?7856Weird?